 If you don’t have a mortgage

-Those with a mortgage often buy term life insurance to allow their beneficiary to pay the house off after they pass, so their loved ones won’t be burdened with mortgage payments.
+Those with a mortgage often buy term life insurance so their loved ones won’t be burdened with mortgage payments after they pass, allowing the beneficiary to pay the house off.
 But if you don’t have a mortgage, voluntary life insurance may be all you need.

 If you’re on a budget

-Those on a budget may find that voluntary life insurance is more cost-effective than other life insurance policies since there is no medical exam, and your health isn’t as much of a factor, especially if you’re in poor health and otherwise won’t qualify for individual coverage.
+Those on a budget may find that voluntary life insurance is more cost-effective than other life insurance policies since there is no medical exam.
+Your health isn’t as much of a factor, especially if you’re in poor health and otherwise won’t qualify for individual coverage.

 How to Buy Voluntary Life Insurance